-Note: This tour had to be cancelled due to too few registrations.
+Note: This tour had to be cancelled due to a limited number of participants.

 Duration: 4 days, Friday 1st June to Monday 4th June 2018.